Back to top

 Britten Jay

 Britten Jay was born in Cheyenne, Wyoming and moved to Spokane, Washington just before fourth grade.
 He has been in the water casting a rod since he was 7 years old.
 After attending Washington State University Britten taught 7th & 8th grade science in Spokane and now Deerlodge, MT.
-Over the years Britten has mastered the art of reading water, tying flies and currently spends his “free” time guiding, hunting with his Chessie, “Caddis”, whitewater rafting, fishing one of many rivers and lakes in the beautiful Mountain West.
+Over the years Britten has mastered the art of reading water and tying flies and currently spends his “free” time guiding, hunting with his Chessie, “Caddis”, whitewater rafting, and fishing one of many rivers and lakes in the beautiful Mountain West.

 Roy Morris

-Roy grew up delivering fuel to ranchers in the Big Hole valley with his dad.
+Roy grew up delivering fuel to ranchers in the Big Hole Valley with his dad.
 After graduating with a photography degree from Montana State University Roy returned to Butte in 1980 to purchase and grow the family fuel and convenience store business.
 Upon retirement Roy changed gears and is devoting his time to his passion, fighting for stream access and river conservation.
 Roy is a recent-past president of our local Trout Unlimited chapter and an active force in the conservation community.
-He spends his free time fishing in Alaska, Mexico, the Bahama's, Canada and the rivers and lakes of the western U.S. The best river and best place of all them always was and is still the Big Hole River.
+He spends his free time fishing in Alaska, Mexico, the Bahamas, Canada, and the rivers and lakes of the western U.S. The best river and best place of all of them always was and is still the Big Hole River.
 "Smartest thing I've ever done was be born in Montana," he says.

 Hopkin

-Bozeman, MT's hot hangout in the early '90s was Spanish Peaks Brewery right across from the soccer fields.
-Wade's first-grade soccer and t-ball team’s parents loved postgame beers and watching the kids wrestle with the taproom’s mascot labrador, Chugwater Charlie — a champion hunting retriever and regal star of MT’s most famous beer label, Black Dog Ale.
+Bozeman, Montana's hot hangout in the early '90s was Spanish Peaks Brewery right across from the soccer fields.
+Wade's first-grade soccer and t-ball team’s parents loved postgame beers and watching the kids wrestle with the taproom’s mascot labrador, Chugwater Charlie — a champion hunting retriever and regal star of Montana’s most famous beer label, Black Dog Ale.
 Wade's wife's father built the bar and Madeline too fell in love with Chug visiting the job site.
-Mads grew up with Harley, a pup out of Chug, and then raised Bodee, another descendant of Chug, while preparing for and attending vet school.
+Mads grew up with Harley, a pup out of Chug, and then raised Bodee, another descendant of Chug while preparing for and attending vet school.
 Hopkin is Bodee’s son and carries the name of our favorite cutthroat lake here in the Pioneer Mountains.

 Fishing Tips for Beginners